canaria-computer/qwik-onedrive/src/routes/(document)/legal/ToS/index.md

 ## 6. Compliance with Laws

-You must comply with all applicable laws, including copyright laws, when using GDPF.
+You must comply with all applicable laws, including copyright laws, when using Web Digital Photo Frame.

 ## 7. VPN and Tor